 The chances are you are familiar with the common cold.
-There are thought to be about 200 different common cold viruses to catch, so most adults 'endure' between two and five colds every year.
+There are thought to be about 200 different common cold viruses to catch, so most adults 'endure' between two to three colds every year.

 The Common Cold – What is it?